ndd21/PHYS281/docs/demo-data-types.md

 The `split` method allows you to split a string into a list of values based on a particular separator (lists are covered in [another tutorial](demo-compound-data-types.md#lists)).
-By default `split` will split a string based on @(whitespace), i.e., spaces, tabs or new lines, e.g.:
+By default `split` will split a string based on [whitespace](glossary.md#whitespace), i.e., spaces, tabs or new lines, e.g.:

 ```python